 Introduction to history, aesthetics, and process of typography.
 Examines layout formats and the interrelationships of text, display types, composition, and content.
-Study of letter forms and designing with type. prerequisite: ARTS 3110, 3114. offered: Semester II.
+Study of letter forms and designing with type.
+PREREQUISITE: ARTS 2011, 2060, 2100.
+OFFERED: Sem.
+I.

-3420 Design through Print Production, 3 hrs.
-(6, 3)
+3420 Design through Print Production

 A comprehensive exploration of the importance and impact of printing on design thinking and practice.
 Students learn digital and photomechanical approaches to preparing design applications for commonly used printing methods in the profession.
 Students will conceptualize, design, and prepare artwork for printing, and will receive hands-on experience with operating a printing press.
-Printing experiences include letterpress, lithography, and serigraphy. prerequisite: ARTS 3110, 3114. offered: Semester II.
+Printing experiences include letterpress, lithography, and serigraphy.
+PREREQUISITE: ARTS 3110, 3114.
+OFFERED: Sem.
+II.

-4114 Design for Digital Media, 3 hrs.
-(6, 3)
+4114 Design for Digital Media

 Advanced study and application of systems, principles, and procedures underlying the practice of graphic design as related to digitally based projects.
 Introduction to interactive digital media technology and the impact upon design professions.
 Students encounter the complexities of working with clients and vendors in the realization of designed electronic materials and virtual environments.
-Interdisciplinary design teams work to structure design problems to develop well-organized solutions. prerequisite: ARTS 3110, 3114, 3310, 3420. repeat: May be repeated one time for credit. offered: Semester I.
+Interdisciplinary design teams work to structure design problems to develop well-organized solutions.
+PREREQUISITE: ARTS 3310, 3420.
+OFFERED: Sem.
+I.